DMR3-code/EEI4369-Lab/README.md

-# EEI4369 Android Lab Project – Task Integration App
+# EEI4369 Android Lab Project

 This is a complete Android application developed for the lab test of **EEI4369 – Mobile Application Development for Android** (BSE Honours, Open University of Sri Lanka).